symlex/symlex/README.md

 History
 -------
 This project started as a simple Silex boilerplate, since Silex itself doesn't come with a "Standard Edition" that puts you on the right track.
-Using Silex instead of Symfony 2 was recommend to me by SensioLabs (the creators of both frameworks) as a light-weight alternative to Symfony + FOSRestBundle for quickly building high-performance REST services and single-page Web applications.
+Using Silex instead of Symfony was recommend to me by a friend working at SensioLabs (the creators of both frameworks) as a light-weight alternative to Symfony + FOSRestBundle for quickly building high-performance REST services and single-page Web applications.

-The only thing I wasn't happy with is Pimple, the dependency injection container that comes with Silex - it feels cumbersome for developers coming from Symfony 2 and makes it hard to reuse existing code.
-If you're sharing the same experience, you might like this mix of Silex and Symfony, which aims to combine the best of both worlds.
+The only thing I wasn't happy with is Pimple, the dependency injection container that comes with Silex - it feels cumbersome for developers coming from Symfony and makes it hard to reuse existing code.
+In addition, most Silex examples and applications I found access the service container from all parts of the code (not only the framework itself), which is the opposite of inversion of control and also leads to awkward testability.
+Symlex therefore promotes the strict use of dependency injection and combines the convenience of the Symfony DI container with the speed of Silex.

 Key Features
 ------------